VA00/SymbolicRegressionPackage/EML_toolkit/EmL_compiler/README.md

 - `mpmath`
 - `torch`

 The compiler depends on `sympy`.
-The backend suites additionally depend on their own libraries.
+The test suites additionally depend on their own libraries.

 ## Reproducible setup